 The biggest phones will always have the best specs. #dealwithit

 It will probably not cost anything less if only screen size is reduced (or just a small amount), while most of people who choose smaller screens expect to pay much less for the device.
 So trust me, most people will choose the bigger screen.
 And as for One Mini, I don't see any downgrade here except the Soc which is still more than sufficient, that's why I doubt it will be much cheaper than original One

+I think you are wrong.
+I for one will pay top dollar for top specs in a phone sized right for me.
 I keep a phone in my front pocket.
 I know I sound like a jerk saying this but getting in and out of a small sports car with a big phone in your front pocket can be quite uncomfortable.
 Let the funny/rude comments begin....

 btw, very happy with my Razr M but starting to get gadget envy when I see all these new phones with better specs coming out.
 I just hope there is a better than mid range phone with a 3.7-4.3 screen in a 6-8 months when I go to upgrade.

 well, smaller phones usually use much lower resources (due to the smaller screen, lower resolution, less probability of multitasking, less compatible games with the resolution...) a small phone with high-end specs won't sell well, HTC can't take the gamble and HTC should have a mid-range device

 i agree completely. i find myself drooling over the beauty and specs of the HTC One, especially considering i've always been an HTC fan. however i'm beginning to resign myself to never having a high end phone again. i mean come on.. at least put the s4pro in the HTC One mini.... i held out for the fireball because it's only a 4" screen... even 4.3" is a little bigger than i'd really like to stick with but i'm being left behind here...